Know how much vehicle you can afford.

 So, let’s assume you have decided to create a household budget before making your vehicle purchase.

-You’ve made a good decision, because “the price limit should be part of a budget that ensures a car purchase doesn’t jeopardize your overall financial well-being,” according to U.S. News Money.
-You can get started with Santander Consumer USA’s video, Setting a Monthly Budget, and using the basic Finance Calculator, which both are located in our new Learning Center.
+You’ve made a good decision, because “the price limit should be part of a budget that ensures a car purchase doesn’t jeopardize your overall financial well-being,” according to one expert.

-Of course, you can take your budgeting a bit further by itemizing, and then categorizing your monthly, quarterly or annual expenses to get a more detailed picture of your household finances.
+You can take your budgeting further by itemizing, and then categorizing your monthly, quarterly or annual expenses to get a more detailed picture of your household finances.

 This detailed budget would include rent/mortgage, utilities, food/groceries, transportation, student loan payments, credit card payments, medical expenses, clothing, entertainment, home maintenance, cable/satellite, internet service, telephone and insurance.